DestinyItemManager/dim-api/README.md

 ### Get an API key

 To use the DIM API, you will need a DIM API key.
-Anyone can get an API key for localhost development — to get a production development token, join the [DIM Discord](https://t.co/70AKGCbEM5) and message `bhollis`.
+Anyone can get an API key for `localhost` development using the instructions below.

-Before interacting with the DIM API: This document assumes you have already set up your application to talk to the Bungie.net API.
-DIM's API piggybacks on Bungie.net's authentication: information is passed along, through the DIM API, to the Bungie.net API.
-So you will need to be ready with the [Bungie.net API information](https://www.bungie.net/en/Application) for your development application.
+Before you can interact with the DIM API you must set up your application to talk to the Bungie.net API.
+DIM's API piggybacks on Bungie.net's authentication: you need to have your users logged in via the Bungie.net API first, and then that token is used to get a token to talk to the DIM API.
+You will need to be ready with the [Bungie.net API information](https://www.bungie.net/en/Application) for your development application.

-Once your application is set up at Bungie.net, you can request a DIM API key for development.
+Once your application is set up at Bungie.net, you can generate a DIM API key for `localhost` development.
 The payload is JSON, and requires three pieces of information:

 - an id for your app (please use the format `username-dev`)
 - your Bungie.net API key